 Looking to tie their newfound spiritual journey into their modern American lives they reached out to likeminded individuals to share their journey with and found a supportive, loving and kind community.

-Isla is a writer, poet, herbalist, award winning photographer, wife and mother.
-She has loved and felt drawn to nature, her ancestors and Druidry for as long as she can remember.
-In her spare time, she enjoys gardening, reading and spending time with her family.
+Isla is a writer, poet, singer, wife and mother.
+She has loved and felt drawn to nature, her ancestors and the Druids for as long as she can remember.
+In her spare time, she enjoys steam punk novels, going to local festivals, as well as working with her show dogs.
+She wrote and contributed our official guide book.

 Rik is an author, teacher, druid witch and member of the Order of Bards, Ovates and Druids.
 He lives in the Lehigh Valley area of Pennsylvania with his husband Matthew.
 He's taught public classes for several years on a number of topics related to Magic and Witchcraft, but these days he only teaches privately.
 He is the founder of the House of Blackthorn, a private, formal training that blends Druidry and Celtic Paganism with Old World Witchcraft.
 He has been on the magic path for 30 years, and offers services such as celtic tarot/oracle readings, numerology, Reiki treatments, hand-made spell candles, witch bottles, essential oil blends, soaps and other items for magical use.
 He currently has two books available on Amazon, "Walking a Magic Path" and "The Noble Art of Divination" (a tarot/oracle journal).
 Visit his website for more information.